 D-601.c: Family Income Eligibility for Children Experiencing Homelessness

-Boards must be aware that families with children meeting the definition of “experiencing homelessness” are not required to submit income eligibility documentation for initial eligibility or during the 12-month eligibility period, if determined eligible for continued care as described in D-601.
+Boards must inform staff members that families with children meeting the definition of “experiencing homelessness” are not required to submit income eligibility documentation for initial eligibility or during the 12-month eligibility period, if determined eligible for continued care as described in D-601.

 D-601.d: Initial Activity for Parents with Children Experiencing Homelessness

-Boards must be aware that parents with children meeting the definition of “experiencing homelessness” are not required to demonstrate participation in work or training during the initial three months of eligibility for CCS.
+Boards must inform staff members that parents with children meeting the definition of “experiencing homelessness” are not required to demonstrate participation in work or training during the initial three months of eligibility for CCS.

 D-601.e: Costs Associated with Child Care Services during the Initial Eligibility for Children Experiencing Homelessness

-Boards must be aware that if a child experiencing homelessness, for whom care was initially authorized, is subsequently determined to be ineligible, the services provided before such determination will not be considered an improper payment.
+Boards must inform staff members that if a child experiencing homelessness, for whom care was initially authorized, is subsequently determined to be ineligible, the services provided before such determination will not be considered an improper payment.

 D-601.f: Tracking Initial Eligibility for Children Experiencing Homelessness